 Anyone who promotes the idea of higher education as fundamental to success and leadership, who accepts the idea of an immortal soul as reasonable, or who tries to explain beauty and justice as intrinsic qualities is following the lead of Plato.

 To say that Plato has impacted philosophy and western thought would be an understatement.
 Plato was the first Greek philosopher to promote the concept of the immortal soul, although it had been promoted in religions prior to him.
-This is a concept accepted by nearly every Christian church on every corner around the world, although I am not saying that the concept is biblical.
+This is a concept accepted by nearly every Christian church on every corner around the world, although I am not saying that the concept is scriptural.

 It was Plato who said that ordinary people are often politically and intellectually unenlightened.
 Plato said that the way to train the mind was to master subjects like arithmetic, geometry, and astronomy.
 By studying subjects as this people will get to the point where they are capable of understanding goodness and justice.
 In Plato’s view, this is the training for the true philosopher, and only the true philosopher is fit to rule.
 This philosophy continues to this day in the premise that what builds great leaders is a liberal education in the arts and sciences.
 Plato’s view was that this education was required to overcome the moral corruption that happens to untrained people as they gain wealth and power.

 Plato founded the first university-like school, which he named the Academy.
 He is thus the founder of the higher education ideal that so many of us value.